-The boy’s parents George Matthew, now a retired landowner, and Georgiana Mary, lived during the time of the 1911 Census with their two daughters, an aunt, a cook and a housemaid at the Farm House in Capel.
+George’s parents, Charles, now a retired landowner, and Georgiana, lived during the time of the 1911 Census with their two daughters, an aunt, a cook and a housemaid at the Farm House in Capel.
 The house had eleven rooms.
-The family had to leave Loose Court in Kent due to the hop farm going out of business due to a hop blight.
+The family had to leave Loose Court due to the hop farm going out of business due to a hop blight.
 The Pollock-Hodsoll daughters started a dress company making dresses for ladies to wear to the Royal Court.

-George was transferred to the 3rd Battalion Special Reserve, Suffolk Regiment and soon after his marriage on the 5th of August 1914 was promoted to Captain.
+George was transferred to the 3rd Battalion Special Reserve, Suffolk Regiment and soon after his marriage on 5th August 1914 was promoted to Captain.

 As a part of the 3rd Suffolk Regiment, George sailed to France on the 23th of October 1914, disembarking on the 26th of October.
 He was there transferred to the 1st Battalion the Cheshire Regiment.

-George was killed in action at the First Battle of Ypres on the 7th of November 1914 while leading his men in a counter-attack.
+George was killed in action at the First Battle of Ypres on 7th November 1914 while leading his men in a counter-attack.

 Gerard Anderson was an Olympic runner who took part in the Stockholm Games in 1912.
 Anderson broke the world record at the 440 yards hurdles before entering the Olympics. http://sportsinww1.weebly.com/sports-during-ww1.html